tigerbeetle/tigerbeetle/docs/reference/transfers.md

 the creation [`timestamp`](#timestamp) is used.

 TigerBeetle can atomically expire [one batch](../design/client-requests.md#batching-events) of transfers at a time.
-It means that client requests executed immediately after the expiration _might_ still see pending balances for expired transfers if there where more transfers to expire than it can process in a single batch.
+This means that client requests executed immediately after the expiration _might_ still see pending balances for expired transfers if there were more transfers to expire than it can process in a single batch.

 Non-pending transfers cannot have a timeout.